-A slow cooker fills the house with mouth-watering smells, lets other kitchen tasks take the front seat, and even has dinner ready and waiting at the end of the workday.
-When used correctly, the slow-cooker can be the fairy godmother of the kitchen.
+A slow cooker fills the house with mouth-watering smells and has dinner ready and waiting at the end of the work day.
+When used correctly, the slow cooker can be the fairy godmother of the kitchen.

-But that doesn’t mean it comes without pitfalls: common conundrums include dried-out dishes that lack flavour, or promising-looking slow cooker recipes mysteriously turning into over-cooked, mushy disappointments.
+But that doesn’t mean it comes without pitfalls—common issues include dried-out dishes that lack flavour, or promising-looking slow cooker recipes mysteriously turning into over-cooked, mushy disappointments.

 To use the slow cooker for delicate dishes like salmon, or harder-to-remove items like stuffed peppers and baked goods, line it with a piece of parchment paper or aluminum foil that is long enough to come over the sides.
 The cooked food can then be easily lifted out and transferred to a serving platter fully intact.
 Bonus: it makes clean-up a cinch.

-Neglecting the slow cooker because you hate cleaning it after cooking?
-To remove tough residue, fill the slow cooker with water to just above where the leftover food ends and add a combination of ½ cup baking soda and ½ cup of distilled white vinegar for a 3-quart slow-cooker (double this for a 6-quart cooker).
-Cover and set to low for 1 hour, or up to 4.
+Are you neglecting your slow cooker because you hate cleaning it?
+To remove tough residue, fill the slow cooker with water to just above where the leftover food ends and add a combination of ½ cup baking soda and ½ cup of distilled white vinegar for a 3-quart slow cooker (double this for a 6-quart cooker).
+Cover and set to low for one hour, or up to four.
 Allow the insert to cool before rinsing in the sink with warm water.
 Ta-da!
 Your slow cooker is now self-cleaning.

-To prevent the need for scrubbing, try coating the inside of the slow cooker with a non-stick cooking spray before adding ingredients in.
-This isn’t necessary for recipes like soups or stews where there is plenty of liquid, but for starchier items like pasta and risotto that tend to stick, it’s a good insurance policy.
+To avoid scrubbing, try coating the inside of the slow cooker with a non-stick cooking spray before adding in ingredients.
+This isn’t necessary for recipes like soups or stews where there is plenty of liquid, but for starchier items, like pasta and risotto that tend to stick, it’s a good insurance policy.

-For recipes that call for sautéing or searing items ingredients before adding them to the slow-cooker, it’s a good idea to allow it to preheat before throwing in the cooked ingredients.
+For recipes that call for sautéed or seared ingredients, it’s a good idea preheat your slow cooker before throwing in the cooked ingredients.
 Turn the slow cooker to a high heat to get it to temperature quickly, then adjust it to the required temperature.
-That way, you aren’t tacking on extra cooking time by adding hot ingredients to a cold vessel, which causes their temperature to drop, tacking on extra cooking time.
+When you add hot ingredients to a cold vessel, the temperature drops, tacking on extra cooking time.

-6. Place a piece of parchment paper or aluminum foil overtop
+Seal in moisture with parchment paper or aluminum foil

 When cooking ingredients that take up less volume (like chicken breasts), place a piece of parchment paper or aluminum foil overtop before closing the lid of the slow cooker.
 This will help seal in moisture for items that don’t reach the top, preventing them from drying out (and protecting you if your slow cooker has an overly aggressive steam vent).

-Have your slow-cooker pull double duty and use it as a warming station during potlucks and big family get-togethers like Thanksgiving.
+Have your slow cooker pull double-duty and use it as a warming station during potlucks and big family celebrations.
 Place side dishes like mashed potatoes in the cooker on low heat for up to an hour to keep them toasty until it’s time to eat.